A Community Transforming Its Energy Systems—And Its Future

 All three energy systems were designed so that they can be added onto in future years.

-This project was designed so that it can be duplicated—with modifications for local energy sources—in other northern communities.
+This project was designed so that it can be duplicated and adapted in other northern communities.

 5. Contamination & Risk Reduction